Repentant thieves return Big Bird costume with a note: ‘Sorry to be such a big birden’

 In mid-April, performers with the Sesame Street Circus Spectacular had been entertaining families in Adelaide, a city on the south Australian coast about 400 miles northwest of Melbourne.
 Their traveling 90-minute show features circus performers from around the world, along with marquee names from the PBS classic – Elmo, Cookie Monster, Bert and Ernie.

-And, in ideal circumstances, the lineup includes Big Bird, the 6-year-old, 8-foot-2 bird who debuted on the first episode of “Sesame Street” in 1969 and has told millions of children since that it’s okay not to know everything.
+And, in ideal circumstances, the lineup includes Big Bird, the 6-year-old, 8-foot-2 bird who debuted on the first episode of “Sesame Street” in 1969 and has told millions of children since that it’s OK not to know everything.
 (Like the time he thought the alphabet was one long word.)

-But Big Bird was a no-show in Australia for at least a few performances, because between the afternoon of April 18 and the following morning, thieves used a bolt cutter to steal the bird suit, which was stored on-site at the circus, the Australian Broadcasting Corporation reported.
+But Big Bird was a no-show in Australia for at least a few performances, because between the afternoon of April 18 and the following morning, thieves used a bolt cutter to steal the bird suit, which was stored onsite at the circus, the Australian Broadcasting Corporation reported.
 The costume is made of ostrich feathers, takes three months to complete and had been flown in from New York after being approved by “Sesame Street” officials.

 “Costumes like this are not just sitting on the shelf,” circus director Keith Brown told the ABC.